letzfets/REST_API_with_FastAPI/README.md

 Using *Fixtures*: a couple of things to share between tests -> put in conftest.py in test folder.

 Showing all defined fixtures: `pytest --fixtures`

+Boundary Value Analysis: find out how many tests and which ones to implement